-Each week in College Month will highlight a “college knowledge” theme.
+Each week in College Month highlights a “college knowledge” theme.
 Students across elementary, middle, and high schools will participate in age-appropriate college awareness activities.
-This year, the themes are:
+This year, those themes are:

-As part of its public awareness campaign, a College Month 2016 Toolkit is available online with additional information, resources, key messages to share with students, and suggested activities for each week.
-In addition, students and families can find relevant resources and ask questions pertaining to college, financial aid, and career by using the hashtag, #CollegeMonth and accessing a shared resource folder at http://tinyurl.com/CollegeMonth2016.
+As part of its public awareness campaign, a College Month Toolkit is available online with additional information, resources, key messages to share with students, and suggested activities for each week.
+In addition, students and families can find relevant resources and ask questions pertaining to college, financial aid, and career by using the hashtags, #CollegeMonth and #SuccessBoston.

 Boston Public Schools and the City of Boston launched College Month in 2006 to promote Get Ready for College Day activities for BPS eighth graders, as well as the distribution of a newly-developed BPS College and Career Guide.
 Ten years later, College Month is sustained by BPS and the community partnerships of the Success Boston College Completion Initiative.
 Success Boston, launched in 2008, is a partnership of the Office of Mayor Martin J. Walsh, the Boston Public Schools, the Boston Foundation, the University of Massachusetts Boston, Boston Private Industry Council (PIC), and more than 50 higher education and nonprofit institutions.
 The initiative is working to double the six-year college completion rate of BPS graduates.

 Learn more about College Month by visiting www.successboston.org or using the #SuccessBoston hashtag.